ciberado/aws-security-notes/02-VPC/README.md

 * Application Load Balancer is the flavour designed to be used by most web applications
 * ALB can be deployed in the public subnets of the VPC, from where they can reach the resources existing in the private subnets

+## Instances and Relational databases

+* In the end, what is actually placed inside a VPC is the network adapter
+* Security groups play a critical role security this kind of resources
+* They should almost always be placed in the private subnets of the network

 ## Security Groups

 * They are **stateful** firewalls